Stock market today: Stocks drift as bond market pressure eases after colder economic data - ExBulletin

 The most important data point will likely come Friday, when the U.S. government offers the latest monthly update to an inflation gauge that the Federal Reserve prefers to use.
 This report could dominate market sentiment until next Friday's jobs report, according to Chris Larkin, managing director of trading and investments at E-Trade at Morgan Stanley.

-Persistently high inflation at the start of the year forced investors to repeatedly push back their forecasts for rate cuts this year, which turned out to be far too optimistic.
+Persistently high inflation at the start of the year forced investors to repeatedly push back their rate cut expectations this year, which proved far too optimistic.

 Until then, the end of the earnings season could be the main market drivers.
 Profits were significantly better than expected for the start of 2024.